 |60700||Doubtful Accounts Expense|

-Additional accounts can be added, as the need arises.
-For bigger companies, the accounts may further be classified into different departments.
+Additional accounts can be added as the need arises.
+For bigger companies, the accounts may be divided into several sub-accounts.

 Again, take note that the chart of accounts of one company may not be suitable for another company.
-It all depends upon their needs.
-In any case, it serves as a guide for bookkeepers in recording business transactions.
+It all depends upon the company's needs.
+In any case, the chart of accounts is a useful tool for bookkeepers in recording business transactions.